 If you’re only having the boot hang when using one external USB hard drive and no other USB device, then it’s definitely some issue with the hard drive.
 In this case, you can copy off all the data and perform a full format of the external hard drive using the Windows format tool.
 If you have connected your USB HD to a different operating system like OS X or Linux or if it just happens to be formatted using a different file system that is causing issues with Windows, you can format it fully and see if that resolves the issue.

 I would suggest trying FAT32 since it’s an external hard drive and not checking the Quick Format box.
 This will ensure everything is deleted.
+Read my post on how to format an external hard drive in FAT32 format.
 If you want to be hardcore, you can always use a program like dban to wipe the drive completely.

 Method 6 – Different USB Port